Synthetic data: History

-Scientific modelling of physical systems, which allows to run simulations in which one can estimate/compute/generate datapoints that haven't been observed in actual reality, has a long history that runs concurrent with the history of physics itself.
-For example, research into synthesis of audio and voice can be traced back to the 1930s and before, driven forward by the developments of e.g. the telephone and audio recording.
+Scientific modelling of physical systems has a long history that runs concurrent with the history of physics.
+For example, research into synthesis of audio and voice can be traced back to the 1930s and before, driven forward by the developments of the telephone and audio recording technologies.
 Digitization gave rise to software synthesizers from the 1970s onwards.

-In the context of privacy-preserving statistical analysis, in 1993, the idea of original fully synthetic data was created by Rubin.
+In the context of privacy-preserving statistical analysis, in 1993, the idea of original fully synthetic data was created by Donald Rubin.
 Rubin originally designed this to synthesize the Decennial Census long form responses for the short form households.
 He then released samples that did not include any actual long form records - in this he preserved anonymity of the household.
 Later that year, the idea of original partially synthetic data was created by Little.
 Little used this idea to synthesize the sensitive values on the public use file.

+A 1993 work fitted a statistical model to 60,000 MNIST digits, then it was used to generate over 1 million examples.
+Those were used to train a LeNet-4 to reach state of the art performance.

-In 1994, Fienberg came up with the idea of critical refinement, in which he used a parametric posterior predictive distribution (instead of a Bayes bootstrap) to do the sampling.
+In 1994, Stephen Fienberg introduced 'critical refinement', in which a parametric posterior predictive distribution (instead of a Bayes bootstrap) is used to do the sampling.
 Later, other important contributors to the development of synthetic data generation were Trivellore Raghunathan, Jerry Reiter, Donald Rubin, John M. Abowd, and Jim Woodcock.
 Collectively they came up with a solution for how to treat partially synthetic data with missing data.
-Similarly they came up with the technique of Sequential Regression Multivariate Imputation.
+Similarly, they developed the technique of Sequential Regression Multivariate Imputation.